clepord34/PawRes/docs/USER_MANUAL.md

 ### Change Your Password

-1. Navigate to **Profile** (click profile section at bottom of sidebar)
+1. Click **"Profile"** in the sidebar.
-2. Scroll to **"Change Password"** section
+2. Scroll to the **Change Password** section.
-3. Enter current password
+3. Type your current password.
-4. Enter new password (must meet requirements)
+4. Type a new password that follows the rules shown on the page.
-5. Confirm new password
+5. Re-type the new password to confirm.
-6. Click **"Change Password"** button
+6. Click **"Change Password"**.
-7. Success message displays
+7. A confirmation message will appear when the change is successful.

 ---